muhammadabdulrahim/airhorn/README.md

 3. If it fails to make, look at the makefile and make sure you have the proper compiler
 4. This literally is a joke so plese don't take it too seriously

+## Known Bugs

+* ctrl+z in other applications may stop working, leaving you with only airhorn sounds.
+This might actually be a feature, though it is unintended...